 Aluminum, another common metal, was used by Greeks and Romans as an agent to set dye onto fabrics and as an astringent for cleaning wounds.
 The metal is still used today as styptic agent, used to stop bleeding.
 French chemist Guyton de Morveau called the metal “alumni” when he experimented with it in 1761 and British chemist Humphry Davy first coined the term “aluminum” in 1808.

-Danish chemist Hans Christian Orested built on the work of Moveau and Davy and is credited with isolating aluminum in 1825.
-Two years later, German chemist Friedrick Wohler was credited with the discovery of aluminum after creating the metal by mixing anhydrous aluminum chloride and potassium.
+Danish chemist Hans Christian Orested built on the work of Moveau and Davy who first isolated aluminum in 1825.
+Two years later, German chemist Friedrick Wohler discovered aluminum after creating the metal by mixing anhydrous aluminum chloride and potassium.